Battle of Belleau Wood: Attack on Hill 142

 At 03:45 on 6 June, the Allies launched an attack on the German forces, who were preparing their own strike.
-The French 167th Division attacked to the left of the American line, while the Marines attacked Hill 142 to prevent flanking fire against the French.
-As part of the second phase, the 2nd Division were to capture the ridge overlooking Torcy and Belleau Wood, as well as occupying Belleau Wood.
+The French 167th Division attacked to the left of the American line, while the Marines (with two Army battalions of the 2nd Engineers attached) attacked Hill 142 to prevent flanking fire against the French.
+As part of the second phase, the 2nd Division was to capture the ridge overlooking Torcy and Belleau Wood, as well as occupying Belleau Wood.
 However, the Marines failed to scout the woods.
 As a consequence, they missed a regiment of German infantry dug in, with a network of machine gun nests and artillery.

-At dawn, 1st Battalion, 5th Marines—commanded by Major Julius Turrill—was to attack Hill 142, but only two companies were in position.
+At dawn, 1st Battalion, 5th Marines—commanded by Major Julius S. Turrill—was to attack Hill 142, but only two companies were in position.
 The Marines advanced in waves with bayonets fixed across an open wheat field that was swept with German machine gun and artillery fire, and many Marines were cut down.
 Captain Crowther commanding the 67th Company was killed almost immediately.
 Captain Hamilton and the 49th Company fought from wood to wood, fighting the entrenched Germans and overrunning their objective by 6 yd.
 At this point, Hamilton had lost all five junior officers, while the 67th had only one commissioned officer alive.
 Hamilton reorganized the two companies, establishing strong points and a defensive line.

 In the German counter-attack, Gunnery Sergeant Ernest A. Janson—who was serving under the name Charles Hoffman—repelled an advance of 12 German soldiers, killing two with his bayonet before the others fled; for this action he became the first Marine to receive the Medal of Honor in World War I. Also cited for advancing through enemy fire during the counter-attack was Marine Gunner Henry Hulbert who was awarded the Distinguished Service Cross.

 The rest of the battalion now arrived and went into action.
 Turrill's flanks lay unprotected, and the Marines were rapidly exhausting their ammunition.
-By the afternoon, however, the Marines had captured Hill 142, at a cost of nine officers and most of the 325 men of the battalion.
+By the afternoon, however, the Marines had captured Hill 142, at a cost of nine officers and most of the battalion's 325 men.